OriginalBatCoin/BatCoin/README.md

 The master branch is regularly built and tested, but is not guaranteed to be completely stable.
-Tags are regularly created to indicate new official, stable release versions of Elephant coin.
+Tags are regularly created to indicate new official, stable release versions of Litecoin.

 Feature branches are created when there are major new features being worked on by several people.